ltngonnguyen/vicuna-matata/README.md

 python setup_cuda.py install
 ```

-NOTE: `python setup_cuda.py install` will fail if you're using a GCC version higher than 11.5, so Google how to install multiple versions of GCC and then set the appropriate ENV variable.
-[Ubuntu](ttps://www.fosslinux.com/39386/how-to-install-multiple-versions-of-gcc-and-g-on-ubuntu-20-04.htm).
+NOTE: `python setup_cuda.py install` will fail if you're using a GCC version higher than 11.5, so Google how to install multiple versions of GCC and then set the appropriate ENV variable. i.e. [Ubuntu](ttps://www.fosslinux.com/39386/how-to-install-multiple-versions-of-gcc-and-g-on-ubuntu-20-04.htm).
 If you're on an Archlike bleeding edge rolling release distro (Arch, Artix, EndeavorOS, Manjaro, etc.), just install gcc9-bin from the AUR, then open up .bashrc or .zshrc or .profile and add `export CC=gcc-9 CXX=g++-9`, then `source .profile` (or .bashrc or .zshrc)

 ## Step 7: Profit???